Collision vs. Comprehensive – Which Auto Insurance to Buy?

 The main differences include:

-- If you have only collision and your car is stolen, you could be left paying for a vehicle you no longer have.
+- If you have only collision and your car is stolen, you could be left paying for a vehicle you no longer have as a victim of theft.
+Comprehensive coverage can help you cover the costs of a stolen vehicle if a theft occurs.

-- Even an accident with an animate object such as a deer or a larger animal is generally not covered with collision car insurance.
+- Even an accident with an animate object such as a deer or a larger animal, or stationary object like a parked vehicle or mailbox, is generally not covered with collision car insurance.
 If you want more extensive coverage add comprehensive to your policy and get more for your premium dollars.

 To shop for quotes for comprehensive insurance or collision coverage, you can get everything you need by just using your zip code.
-When it comes to which auto insurance to buy to protect yourself as a driver, let the quotes help you with your decision-making.
+When it comes to which auto insurance company to buy comprehensive insurance from to protect yourself as a driver, let the quotes help you with your decision-making.